Salvo-32/IoT-FirstIndividualAssignment/ThirdAssignment/README.md

 Focus of the third assignment is the implementation of [IoT Edge Analytics](https://www.sisense.com/glossary/edge-analytics/)
 - For further information, please refer to http://ichatz.me/Site/InternetOfThings2021-Assignment3

+## Premise
+The long-range low-power wide area network is implemented inside the [Saclay deployment](https://www.iot-lab.info/docs/deployment/saclay/) from FIT IoT-LAB for the following reasons:
+1. As state in the [first assigment](https://github.com/Salvo-32/IoT-IndividualAssignments/tree/main/FirstAssignment#sensors), a temputerature sensor and a light sensor are needed.
+Since [ST B-L072Z-LRWAN1](https://www.st.com/en/evaluation-tools/b-l072z-lrwan1.html) board does not provide any kind of sensor (LoRa & SigFox communication module only), it needs a further expansion board (shield) on top it.
+The only site providing such a composed configuration is Saclay site, in fact here [ST B-L072Z-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/) boards (st-lrwan1-1 to st-lrwan1-25) are equipped with the [ST X-NUCLEO-IKS01A2](https://www.st.com/en/ecosystems/x-nucleo-iks01a2.html) shield.
+This gives access to external sensors to the node, in particular to a temperature sensor HTS221.
+- Despite use of the expansion board above, [ST B-L072Z-LRWAN1](https://www.st.com/en/evaluation-tools/b-l072z-lrwan1.html) board is unable to sense light from the environment, therefore a light sensor is simulated inside its firmware (look at [main.c](./Firmware/Endpoint/main.c))

+The following points address the new structure/diagram of the IoT system and its performance: